AxonIQ/axon-server-api/.github/ISSUE_TEMPLATE/2_enhancement_request.md

 ---
 name: 'Enhancement request'
-about: 'Suggest an enhancement/change to an existing feature for Axon Server'
+about: 'Suggest an enhancement/change to an existing feature for the Axon Server API'
 title:
 type: 'Enhancement'
 ---